k21971/EvilHack/doc/evilhack-changelog.md

 - Forged artifacts display their forge recipe via the in-game encyclopedia lookup
 - Develop an alternate quest for Dark (chaotic) Knight, round one
+- Develop an alternate quest for Dark (chaotic) Knight, round two